liuliu/dflat/README.md

 ### Key-Value Container, WorkspaceDictionary

-New data collected to compare **Dflat**'s `WorkspaceDictionay` against `UserDefaults` as a convenient persisted key-value container on iOS.
+New data were collected to compare **Dflat**'s `WorkspaceDictionay` against `UserDefaults` as a convenient persisted key-value container on iOS.
 As a reminder, raw performance rarely is a consideration for persisted key-value containers on mobile apps.
 The data provided here are helpful for us to understand the characteristics in designing **Dflat**'s `WorkspaceDictionary`.

-The new data were collected from a iPhone 13 Pro with 128GiB storage.
+The new data were from a iPhone 13 Pro with 128GiB storage.
 Compilation parameters were the same as the other benchmarks.

 ![](docs/dflat-vs-userdefaults.png)